 Many people believe that adding apple cider vinegar to your bath can soothe a yeast infection.
 It’s also a common home remedy for itchy skin.

-Unfortunately, there’s little evidence to support this claim.
+There’s little evidence to support this claim, though.
 Nevertheless, it’s a cheap remedy to try, and one that has no known side effects.

 - Add a half cup of apple cider vinegar to your bath water.